css-materials/course-site/content/homework/_index.md

 The homework assignments are as follows (all equally weighted):

-- **HW01: Practice editing .md and .Rmd.** Test software installation and homework submission process, as well as demonstrate basic competency in R basic syntax, Markdown, and R Markdown.
+- **HW01: Practice editing .md and .Rmd.** Test software installation and homework submission process, as well as demonstrate basic competency in R basic syntax, Markdown, and R Markdown
 - **HW02: Exploring and visualizing data.** Transform and explore a cleaned dataset on gun deaths in the United States
 - **HW03: Wrangling and visualizing data.** Wrangle and explore messy datasets in practical research environments
 - **HW04: Programming in R.** Practice programming techniques in R